jonas-trms/edge_contraction/README.md

 Meshes must be in obj format

 **main.c** : reduces a mesh \
+Compilation : with all files except in-out_energy.c \
 Arguments : input path, output path, desired reduction factor

 **energy.c** : computes the error (a float value) between a mesh and one of its simplifications \
+Compilation : with all files except in-out.c \
 Arguments : initial mesh path, simplified mesh path

 # Example